 *On 16-8-2009, the day 89 after transplant (picture 19); harvested the first fruit (picture 20).

 *On 31-8-2009, the day 104 after transplant; came more fruits (picture 21).

 *On 24-9-2009; the day 128 after transplant; the plant was removed from the ground (picture 22&23).

 *The plant needed plenty of water and sunlight for a start.
 And later the soil must keep moist at all times.

 *Usually the first fruit would be started from the base of the squash plant; and it would not grow well.
 When it is yellowish; cut it off; the new growth would soon began.

-It is normal to see some of the fruits turned yellowish due to the continuous heavy rainy days and lack of sunlight; or they have not enough growing space to expand their arms.
-If it happens, make space for the fruits; make sure they do not touch each other; or by no choice to trim the fruits away to invite more new growth.
+*It is normal to see some of the fruits turned yellowish (picture 24) due to the continuous heavy rainy days and lack of sunlight; or they have not enough growing space to expand their arms.
+If it happens, make space for the fruits; make sure they do not touch each other; or by no choice to trim away the leaves stems that blocking the fruits.

 The first and second squashes were weighing at 300 grams each with the size of 10 cm (about 4 inches) in length and 35 cm (about 13.5 inches) around.
 The third fruit was weighing at 550 grams with the same size.
-After the third harvest, the zucchini plant continue its growth until early autumn.
+After the third harvest, the zucchini plant continued its fruiting until early autumn.

-Growing zucchini fruits can give you great happiness!
+Growing zucchini fruit vegetables can give you great happiness!